 Evaluation: After fine-tuning, the model’s performance is evaluated using metrics relevant to the task.
 For dialogue generation, metrics such as coherence, relevance, and response diversity are assessed.
 For creative writing, metrics may include fluency, originality, and adherence to stylistic conventions.

-Application: Generating Dialogue Responses
+Generating dialogue responses

 Generating dialogue responses is a typical application of fine-tuned GPT models.
 These models can be utilized in chatbots, virtual assistants, and interactive fiction applications.